 Did you know?

 - 1,026,268m³ of waste is produced by trade waste consented businesses each year - that’s 2811m³ each day!

-- 14.46 per cent of the wastewater treated at the Wastewater Treatment Plant comes from 51 businesses.
+- 11.26 % of the wastewater volume treated at the Wastewater Treatment Plant comes from 61 businesses.

 - Trade waste generally has higher levels of biochemical oxygen demand (BOD) and the suspended solids present are elevated levels of toxic metals.

-- Trade waste requires 420mg of oxygen per litre of wastewater to produce a clean effluent that will have no impact in the receiving environment.
-This compares with domestic wastewater which only requires 280mg of oxygen for every litre of wastewater treated.
+- Trade waste requires 450mg of oxygen per litre of wastewater to produce a clean effluent that will have no impact in the receiving environment.
+This compares with domestic wastewater which only requires 230mg of oxygen for every litre of wastewater treated.